ganrad/oci-ai-services/oci-ai-ad-async/README.md

 *Asynchronous Inference* feature can be used to detect anomalies in both Univariate and Multivariate inference data sets.

-Typical use cases and/or scenarios where Asynchronous Inference feature can be used are listed below.
+Typical use cases and/or scenarios suited for Asynchronous Inferencing are described below.

-- **Processing large inference data sets (Batch processing)**
+- **Detect anomalies in very large data sets**

-  The maximum number of data points supported by the *detectAnomalies* synchronous API is 30K.
+  The maximum number of data points supported by the *detectAnomalies* REST API (Synchronous API) is 30K.
 This may impose restrictions in anomaly detection scenarios where a large number of data points typically in the millions need to be inferenced.
+Using Asynchronous inference, users can analyze and detect anomalies in very large data sets ~ 10 million data points.

-- **Automating inference workflows**
+- **Automate inference workflows**

-  In certain scenarios, time series data collected from various devices may need to be pre-processed or enriched using PaaS Services such as OCI Data Flow, prior to performing inferencing.
-Asynchronous Inference feature may be well suited for these scenarios.
-Customers can easily integrate anomaly detection within data processing pipelines or workflows using the provided API's/SDK's.
+  In IoT use cases, time series data is usually collected from large number of  sensors/devices and stored in a persistent data store such as a database or a file system.
+Oftentimes, this raw data has to be pre-processed (enriched) using PaaS Services such as OCI Data Flow, prior to performing inferencing.
+Users can easily integrate asynchronous inference API's within data processing pipelines and automate inference workflows.

-- **Process anomalous events**
+- **Post-process anomalous events**

   In certain anomaly detection scenarios, the inferenced data (detected anomalies) may need to be transformed or enriched before it can be consumed by downstream applications.
-This may require saving the detected anomalies to a file and then using other OCI PaaS Services such as OCI Data Flow to enrich (post process) the data.
+With Asynchronous inference, detected anomalies are saved in an OCI Object Store location (Bucket).
+Users can therefore use PaaS services such as OCI Data Flow to analyze, process and/or enrich the anomalous events.
+Furthermore, the anomalies can also be easily consumed and rendered on vizualization graphs in Oracle Analytics Cloud to allow users to monitor target systems and take corrective actions.

 At a high level, the process for detecting anomalies using Asynchronous inferencing involves the steps outlined below.
 - Training a model with a **Training** data set.